Kingxukai/linux/Documentation/usb/gadget-testing.rst

 Function-specific configfs interface
 ------------------------------------

-The function name to use when creating the function directory is "mass_storage".
+The function name to use when creating the woke function directory is "mass_storage".
 The MASS STORAGE function provides these attributes in its directory:
 files: